 History

-The WICI Song and Dance Company was organized in 1972 in Chicago.
-Its mission is to promote the Polish culture in the Polish and American communities through authentic song, dance and music.
-To this end, WICI has retained the highest caliber of Polish folk tradition with impressive repertoires, a beautiful array of authentic costumes and original choreography.
+The Wici Song and Dance Theater was organized in 1972 in Chicago.
+Its mission has been to promote Polish culture in both the Polish and American communities through song, dance, and music.
+Wici has carried the traditions of their ancestors through with their authentic costumes and original choreography.

 People